blitzcode/rsvp/README.md

 # System requirements

-OS X versions 10.6 through 10.9 are currently supported.
+OS X versions 10.6 through 10.10 are currently supported, 10.11 might work.
 Development tools need to be installed for building and profiling.

 # Building the profiler